crocokyle/XMRGUI/README.md

 # XMRGUI

 XMR GUI is in development and is in early alpha stages.
 This is a frontend wrapper for xmr-stak.
 Feel free to use the miner and submit any bugs below in the comments section.
-Currently, there are some issues with the initial GPU setup.

 ![alt text](https://akhawaii.com/wp-content/uploads/2018/01/screen.gif)

 ![alt text](https://akhawaii.com/wp-content/uploads/2018/01/screen1.png)

-If you have a GPU and already have either CUDA or OpenCL installed click no to both prompts!

 Feel free to leave any and all suggestions for new features as I will be maintaining this regularly.